-Through two workshops conducted simultaneously in Buea and Bamenda early this August, UNFPA has reinforced the capacities of service providers on GBV case management both in the South West (SW) and the North West (NW) Regions of Cameroon.
+Through two workshops conducted simultaneously in Buea and Bamenda early this month, UNFPA has reinforced the capacities of services providers on GBV case management both in the South West (SW) and the North West (NW) Regions of Cameroon.
 The training benefited 60 case workers, managers and supervisors from local NGOs currently active on the GBV referral pathways in these Regions.

 Participants where therefore given the opportunities to enhance their understanding of GBV, its causes and consequences, as well as existing theoretical frameworks amidst the current COVID-19 pandemic.